jneupane12/English_to_Nepali_dateConverterAPI/README.md

 # English_to_Nepali_dateConverterAPI
-Here is an API to convert entered English date in A.D. to Nepali date system B.S
+Here is an API in Python Flask to convert entered English date in A.D. to Nepali date system B.S